cloudspace/mockups/README.md

 ## Installation

-### Virtual Box Setup
+### Development Environment Setup
 Our development setup for the mockupcreator consists of

 * VirtualBox accessed via Vagrant
 * Chef for the setup of the development box

+####Virtual Box

+Download a new virtual box from: http://www.virtualbox.org/wiki/Downloads

 Start a new virtual box using Ubuntu 10.04 64 bit server edition

-Be sure to adjust settings before starting the box, under network settings, set the first adapter to bridged and choose your airport in the box below that appears.

 ####Install vagrant